WGLab/biocluster/05 SGE administration.md

 `~kaiwang/usr/kaibin/bin/repeat_jobs.pl 1-20 'echo "sleep 120" | qsub -cwd -V -l hostname=compute-0-0' -r`
 If default is 4G, and if the resource is 48G at compute-0-0, then only 12 jobs can be run, and 8 jobs will be put into waiting list.

-However, I found that when I run “qlogin -l h_vmem=8G”, it says requested resources cannot be allocated.
-I checked “qstat -F h_vmem” and it seems that each host has only 4G h_vmem.
-This is strange.
-I used “qconf -mq all.q”, and found that the h_vmem is set at 4G (for unknown reasons).
-I changed this to INFINITY, and things began to work fine now.

 ## Configuration of parallel environment

 check parameters of a pe